nitish7562/Docker/Nitish_Docker.md

 ## What is Docker

-* ```Docker``` is a platform for developing, shipping, and running applications.
+* ```Docker``` is a platform for developing shipping and running applications.
 It uses containerization technology to package software and its dependencies into standardized units called containers.
-These containers can run on any machine, providing consistency across environments and simplifying the deployment process for developers and system administrators.
+These containers can run on any machine providing consistency across environments and simplifying the deployment process for developers and system administrators.
-* ```Docker``` is an open source software program or a service to manage containers, it enables us to create, run and execute softwares virtually without installing any other operating system.
+* ```Docker``` is an open source software program or a service to manage containers.
+It enables us to create, run and execute softwares virtually without installing any other operating system.
 In short docker is an ecosystem where we can create and run containers.
-* ```Docker``` is a service which contains containers . it is derived for developers to develop, to run and execute applications.
-There is no need to install multiple operating systems.
-Also, docker is very flexible to work.
+* ```Docker``` is a service which contains containers.
+It is derived for developers to develop to run and execute applications.
+There is no need to install multiple operating systems Also docker is very flexible to work.

 ## Why use Docker